tarunchauhan97/foodieyou-user-open/README.md

 # FoodieYou User

-# doctorconnext
+# FoodieYou use is project that work with firebase as backend.

-# Flutter 3.3.0 Updated
+# Flutter 3.22.1 Updated

 ## 📱 Screenshots